CosmosShadow/GeneralAgent/README.md

 With GeneralAgent, you can:

-* Quickly configure roles, functions, and knowledge bases to create Agents.
+* Quickly configure role, functions, and knowledge bases to create Agent.

 * Execute stable and complex business processes and coordinate multiple Agents to complete tasks.
 * Use the `agent.run` function to execute commands and produce structured output, beyond simple text responses.